HarshitDawar55/MachineLearning-Spark-Scala/README.md

 * It has the support for multiple machine learning algorithm categories like Regression, Clustering, Classification, Dimensionality Reduction, etc.

-* Dataframe & Dataset support has been provided by Spark for the Internal Processing
+* Dataframe & Dataset support has been provided by Spark for the Internal Processing.

+* Machine Learning Library of Spark: *org.apache.spark.ml*; Through this Library, Apache Spark provides the support for the Machine Learning capabilities.

 # License for this Repository!
 **To check out the License for this Repository [Click Here!](LICENSE)**